 A self-settled special needs trust is one that is funded with the money and assets of the disabled beneficiary themselves.
 For example, anyone receiving proceeds from a medical malpractice lawsuit should consider putting the funds into a trust, so that they are not disqualified from public disability benefits.

 Failure to protect assets with a special needs trust will result in the loss of disability benefits and could force a rapid spend-down of large sums of money that should have been protected and preserved.

 As very strict rules and requirements apply, it is crucial that an experienced special needs planning attorney prepares your special needs trust.
-If you are in need of a special needs trust, contact your Pittsburgh Special Needs Trust attorneys at McMorrow Law, LLC at 724-940-0100 or 412-407-2816, to discuss your case.
+If you are in need of a special needs trust, contact your Pittsburgh special needs trust attorneys at McMorrow Law, LLC, at 724-940-0100 or 724-940-0100, to discuss your case during a free consultation.